sebast759/sebast759.github.io/ginkowealth/README.md

 # Organization

-Several Webpages promoting a SMART ALLOCATION PLATEFORM as an alternative to the expensive and not retirement compatible current offer
+Several Webpages promoting a GinKo PLATEFORM as an alternative to the expensive and not retirement compatible current offer

 Current imbroglio
 - high savings and high needs for retirement